ZProLegend007/Project-Data-Management-SQL/README.md

 - **Communication with API may not be secure**
   - Add **fully** encrypted communication between programs and API
     - Should be relatively simple, just modify the main connection method

+- **When a user opts out of marketing, their data is still in the database**
+  - Ensure marketing data is cleared on opt out

 #### Notes